domxjs/domxjs.github.io/docs/state-management.md

 Simple / CRUD applications with little business logic and clear data boundaries can manage without any added complexities.

-As an application grows in complexity the need for a solution first appears as pain points in the development experience.
+As an application grows in complexity, the need for a solution first appears as pain points in the development experience.

 Some benefits for a state management solution include: